Hospital Discharge Planner (NADMIN 19/21)

 - Ability to speak Ojibway/Oji-Cree/Cree an asset

-- Work to facilitate patient flow with the Discharge Team Lead within the organization.
+- Under the Discharge Team Lead, assist to facilitate patient discharge within the organization.

 - Patient repatriation coordination from other facilities.